CMecrow/CM-Project-4/README.md

 ### Homepage

-- The site has been designed to have a lot of content imediately visible when the site loads.
+- The site has been designed to have a lot of content immediately visible when the site loads.
 The site will operate around two main layouts, the homepage and the individual post pages.
 The user generated content is very much the focus of this site so there was no need to add complex and text heavy navbar or header.
-Instead the choice was made to keep them simple and uncluttered so the content could take center stage.
+Instead the choice was made to keep them simple and uncluttered so the content could take centre stage.

 ### Navbar

 - The navbar was kept clear and uncluttered with the site name on the left that also functions as 'home' navigation, and then only two links on the right hand side.
 Before the user had created an account or logged in, these would be 'Sign In' and 'Register'.
 Because the user can only view posts and not interact with the site before they're logged in, there was no need to add a 'Post' link until they were authenticated.
 Once an account has been created and the user has signed in, the links change to 'Post' and 'Sign Out', reflecting the new choices that are now available to the user.
 Getting the user to register and then sign in is very important for the site because it allows them to interact with existing posts, and also create posts themselves.
 Because of the importance of 'Register', 'Sign In' and then once completed, 'Post'.
 The navbar was chosen to be fixed at the top of the screen, allowing easy access at all times for the user.
 This was also important because of the amount of content displayed on the homepage, depending on device width, there could be a lot of scrolling involved for the user.
 To improve responsiveness, the layout chosen also includes the functionality for the nav links to collapse into a hamburger icon for ease of use.
-Though this may not have been explicitly useful in the current itteration of the site with there only being two links present, it would future proof any future site growth.
+Though this may not have been explicitly useful in the current iteration of the site with there only being two links present, it would future proof any future site growth.

 ### Footer